The following schedule is for CETI 2026

 Identity-Based Caucuses

-Caucuses are spaces for participants with shared identities to raise issues, build connections, and organize for change within NASCO, their own co-ops, and our broader communities.
-This year, caucuses will meet via Zoom in the month leading up to Institute, with an optional in-person opportunity to connect during Friday’s pre-conference programming.
+Caucuses are member-led spaces for participants with shared identities to connect, raise issues, and organize for change within NASCO, their co-ops, and our broader communities.

 Course Tracks: